jkrauska/fieldpick/README.md

 Not currently scheduled

-## Field Notes
+## Field and Timing Notes

 See inputs.py for specs like field size and turf vs grass, etc.

+Be mindful of sunset times. (is looked up in schedule creation tool)

+Some fields (Kimbell/South Sunset) have lights.

+TI fields can go until 7pm (19:00) on weekends after the time change.
+(4 games/day)
+09:00-11:30
+11:30-14:00
+14:00-16:30
+16:30-19:00

 Fields without fences are more appropriate for younger divisions.

 Fields where the outfields are often used by other sports or casual use (eg. Rossi) are more appropriate for younger divisions.

-Normally we "pre-carve" up these fields for lower divisions in to shorter time slots approprite for the division.
+Normally we "pre-carve" up these fields for lower divisions in to shorter time slots appropriate for the division.